CREDS

 What is CREDS?

-The Comprehensive Regional Economic Development Strategy (CREDS) is a regional planning document required by the U.S. Economic Development Administration (U.S. EDA) for any federally designated Economic Development District (EDD).
+The Comprehensive Regional Economic Development Strategy (CREDS) is a regional planning document required by the U.S. Economic Development Administration (EDA) for any federally designated Economic Development District (EDD).

-It is a tool for organizing and coordinating a region’s economic development goals and an official document that increases access to funding resources.
+It is a tool for organizing and coordinating a region’s economic development goals, as well as an official document that increases access to funding resources.

 The EDA recognizes Region Five Development Commission as an EDD, serving the counties of Cass, Crow Wing, Morrison, Todd and Wadena.